DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 }
 ```

-This method is then called from the overridden [GetData](https://github.com/DevExpress/aspnet-security-bestpractices/blob/408c2328fc8d567281994b2bba52d0705850c0b5/SecurityBestPractices/Authorization/Reports/ReportStorageWithAccessRules.cs#L60-L70) method and other methods interacting with the report storage:
+This method is then called from the overridden [GetData](https://github.com/DevExpress/aspnet-security-bestpractices/blob/408c2328fc8d567281994b2bba52d0705850c0b5/SecurityBestPractices/Authorization/Reports/ReportStorageWithAccessRules.cs#L60-L70) method and other methods that need to interact with the report storage:

 ``` cs
 public override byte[] GetData(string url) {